Skip to content

 2. draw a post-matching propensity-score density on the matched sample,

-3. select the matched sample and run a frequency-weighted PSM-DID.
+3. select the matched sample and run a weighted PSM-DID.

 Those variables are now produced automatically.